Sif0-Dyas/PersonalProjects/Anonynote/README.md

-A simple anonymous note wall
+A simple anonymous note wall.

 This is my first deployed project!

 Standard CRUD app in react, notable features include: